skytale75/listeners/README.md

 For now this presumes you are using "mako" notification manager.
 I am plannign on adding other notification managers in the future.

-1) put the listeners folder in your hypr config file.
+1) Clone this repo into a directory called "listeners" inside your ~/.config/hypr/ directory.

 2) add the next line to your hyprland.conf file